mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 **Same person**: Very dramatic.

 **Katagiri**: Yeah, dramatic.
 The Chinese people are like very [dramatic]. *[Loud laughter.]* If you read the koans there is lots of drama.
 For example Nansen making a fire ...
 He closes the doors, and makes smoke on purpose inside of the building, and then he screams, “Fire!
 Fire!
 Fire!”
 Really dramatic. *[He laughs.]* “Help!
 Help!”
 He did it on purpose.
 And then, many monks came together and tried to help him, and he said from inside, “If you say one word by which my mind attains enlightenment, I will open the door!”
-It’s very dramatic, don’t you think so? *[Laughter.]* Right before the fire, you know, “Say one word!” *[He laughs.]* [...]
+It’s really dramatic, don’t you think so? *[Laughter.]* Right before the fire, you know, “Say one word!” *[He laughs.]* [...]
 Joshu Zen Master at that same time ... tried to help, but Joshu Zen Master is really quiet, and Nansen is always screaming, “Help, help!”
 And then all the monks didn’t know what to do.
 So Joshu Zen Master threw the key through the window, and then Nansen opened the door with the key.
 That’s the whole story.

-It’s dramatic, but it’s really human life.
+It’s dramatic, but it’s really human life, spiritual life.
 We are always making smoke inside ourselves: “Help, help.”
 And then we always want something to open the door.
 That is the key through the window.
 So we always do it dramatically. *[Unintelligible]* knows pretty well how dramatic human life is.

 (Transcriber’s Note: According to *Radical Zen: The Sayings of Jōshū*, Jōshū set the fire and Nansen threw the key through the window.)